-The Company recognised £443m (2018: £394m) of surplus funds as at 31 December 2019 which represents the excess assets over liabilities excluding Risk Margin and Transitional Measures on Technical Provisions, of the With-Profits Fund after deducting the present value of expected future shareholder transfers.
-The surplus funds are available to fully support the With-Profits funds SCR, thereby meeting the criteria for classification as Tier 1 own funds.
+The surplus funds as at 31 December 2020 were £nil (2019: £443m), following the legal transfer of Mature Savings business on 7 September 2020.
+For 2019 this represented the excess assets over liabilities, excluding Risk Margin and Transitional Measures on Technical Provisions, of the With-Profits Fund after deducting the present value of expected future shareholder transfers.